freaug/Max-Gnoise/README.md

 # Max-Gnoise
-A Gaussian noise generator for MaxMSP
+A signal rate Gaussian noise generator for MaxMSP
 <h2>Use: </h2>

 To use the object you need to do the following.